alexyorke/beginning-ci-cd-book/src/chapters/Getting_started_with_the_workflow.md

 - Security Testing: Identifies vulnerabilities.

-- Usability Testing: Evaluates user-friendliness.
+- Usability Testing: Evaluates user-friendliness, which may or may not include a human reviewer.

 - Regression Testing: Ensures new changes don\'t break existing functionality.